ondicastillo/Data-Analysis-Housing-in-Ames-Iowa/Regression-Diagnostics-.md

 The Homoscedasticity assumption was violated by our model since in the Scale-Location graph the points aren't scattered.
 Moreover, in the Normal Q-Q Plot, the points don’t align perfectly with the line.
 Nonetheless, it is also important to mention that the disparity isn’t extreme either.

-Finally,  there are a few outliers or possible unusual observations in the residuals vs fitted plot, and the residuals vs leverage plot.
-(These data points should be removed moving forward to fix the model).
+Finally,  there are a few outliers or possible unusual observations in the residuals vs fitted plot, and in the residuals vs leverage plot.
+(These data points will be removed moving forward to fix the model).

 #### 9. Looking for unusual observations or outliers